Protect Your Family

 Although winter weather is not common in south Georgia, it is important to be prepared and plan ahead in case it occurs.

 Disaster Preparedness for Kids

-FEMA and the American Red Cross partnered to create Prepare with Pedro Disaster Preparedness Activity Book (PDF).
-This activity book is designed to teach young children and their families about how to stay safe during disasters and emergencies.
+FEMA's Ready Kids program and Prepare with Pedro are designed to teach young children and their families about how to stay safe during disasters and emergencies.